KorfLab/algorithms/README.md

 Inputs

 + Multi-FASTA file (gzipped or STDIN)
-+ Single or double-stranded translation
++ Flag for double-stranded translation (defaults to positive strand)

 Outputs